jinmiyoon/CASPER/README.md

 style="display:block;margin: 0 auto;">

 ### Installation of packages needed
 If you installed anaconda3, you will need to install these packages.
--conda install -c astropy emcee
+- conda install -c astropy emcee
--conda install -c astropy corner
+- conda install -c astropy corner
--conda install -c conda-forge texttable
+- conda install -c conda-forge texttable